 Roll up, roll up!
-It’s British wildlife pictured on map showing the wondrous treasures of our wildlife species.
+It’s British wildlife painted as a map showing the wondrous treasures of our wildlife species.
 Look closely at the our native species, they are as thrilling and colourful as a fairground ride!
-Painted with a nod to the British folk art tradition of fairgrounds, circuses and canals.
+I have made the painting with an affectionate nod to the folk art tradition of fairgrounds, circuses and canals.

 Speaking in 2014 at the RSPB‘s Conference for Nature, broadcaster, naturalist and British national treasure Sir David Attenborough said:

 “Where in 1945 it was thought that the way to solve the problem was to create wildlife parks and nature reserves, that is no longer an option.
 They are not enough now.
 The whole countryside should be available for wildlife.
 The suburban garden, roadside verges … all must be used”.

 “50% of the hedgehog population has gone in 25 years, 90% of the wildlife meadows have disappeared in 100 years; 60% of all wildlife is diminishing and in danger, with 10% doomed to disappear in the next decades.
 Nowhere in Britain is unsullied, is unaffected by human action.
 We now have a huge population living cheek by jowl with nature”.